 Logs

-Managed logs is available for Crusoe Managed Kubernetes (CMK) and will be available for Crusoe Virtual Machines (VMs) in the future.
+Managed logs is available for both Crusoe Managed Kubernetes (CMK) clusters and Crusoe Virtual Machines (VMs).

 Prerequisites